phax/peppol-commons/README.md

 # News and noteworthy

+* v10.5.2 - work in progress
+    * Added a `getClone` method to the the NAPTR based URL providers
 * v10.5.1 - 2025-05-29
     * The `PeppolMLSBuilder` now correctly requires the issue time with a mandatory time zone
 * v10.5.0 - 2025-04-15